TaiEagle/OpenGL/README.md

 4-2_Assignment I added user input to traverse the 3D scene.
 I added q and e for up and down movement, scroll wheel to control the movement speed, and p and o to control the view (p for perspective view and o for orthographic).

 5-2_Assignment I added custom textures to the simple shape meshes.
+The textures folder is needed in this folder, it was to large to add to GitHub.

 6-2_Assignment I added lighting to the 3D scene.